DZone

 Instrumentation

-There are two main ways to instrument apps using OpenTelemetry: manual and auto-instrumentation.
-If you had to instrument every microservice manually, it would likely mean spending almost as much time building and maintaining telemetry as building and maintaining the software itself.
-That's where auto-instrumentation steps in to make it possible to collect application-level telemetry without manual changes to the code — it allows tracing a transaction's path as it navigates different components, including:
+If you had to manually instrument every function in every microservice, it would likely mean spending almost as much time building and maintaining telemetry as building and maintaining the software itself.
+That's where auto-instrumentation and instrumentation libraries step in: They make it possible to collect application-level telemetry without manually changing the code of your application.
+They allow tracing a transaction's path as it navigates different components, including application frameworks, communication protocols, and data stores.

 Tracing all operations involved in a transaction provides an end-to-end view of how the service functions.
 We can then visualize, aggregate, and inspect the data to understand the experience of individual users, identify bottlenecks, and map out dependencies between services.